 Instructions

-- Season the bull tail with salt and pepper.
+- Season the bull tail generously with salt and pepper, then lightly dust the meat with flour, shaking off the excess.

-- In the pan's oil, saute the leek, onion, garlic, red pepper, and tomato for about 10 minutes.
+- Sauté the leek, onion, garlic, red pepper, and tomato using the leftover oil until the vegetables are softened and lightly caramelized, about 10 minutes.

-- Add the carrots, bay leafs, ginger, and cloves and saute 1 minute.
+- Add the carrots, bay leaves, ginger, and cloves and cook for 1 minute, stirring constantly.

-- Serve with the sauce and homemade french fries or mashed potatoes for an authentic Spanish meal!
+- Spoon the puréed sauce over the rabo de toro.
+Serve it hot with homemade french fries or mashed potatoes for an authentic Spanish meal.

 Notes